kamalsoft/SpeakSphere/docs/ARCHITECTURE.md

 ## 4. Data Privacy & Security

 - **Authentication**: User authentication for the inventory dashboard will be handled by a dedicated Auth service using JWTs (JSON Web Tokens).
+- **Authentication**: User authentication for the internal dashboard will be handled by a dedicated service that issues JWTs (JSON Web Tokens).
+The API Gateway is responsible for validating these tokens on incoming requests.
 - **Encryption**: All data will be encrypted in transit using TLS 1.2+ and at rest using database-level encryption (e.g., TDE for PostgreSQL, Encrypted Storage Engine for MongoDB).
 - **Compliance**: For HIPAA compliance, all access to Protected Health Information (PHI) will be strictly controlled via Attribute-Based Access Control (ABAC) and logged for auditing.
 All third-party services handling PHI will require a Business Associate Agreement (BAA).